Rijswijk: History

-Archeological excavations indicate that this area of the coastal dunes was already inhabited some 5500 years ago.
+Archaeological excavations indicate that this area of the coastal dunes was already inhabited some 5500 years ago.
 The village of Rijswijk formed in the 13th century, and its history was dominated by the presence of mansions and estates of the nobility and affluent.

 The Treaty of Ryswick was signed at the Huis ter Nieuwburg in 1697, ending the Nine Years' War.
 A monument, the Needle of Rijswijk (1792), was erected to commemorate the treaty in the Rijswijk Forest.